The Drogon Real-time Operating System (Simplified)

 Firstly, DROSS is not really an operating system – the title makes it sound a lot grander than it really is…

-However… I wrote it for a commercial project running on an ATmega processor to satisfy a need to get away from the existing “big loop” type of programmin style that people were doing on the Arduino, and I then later ported it to a PIC project I was working on.
+However… I wrote it for a commercial project running on an ATmega processor to satisfy a need to get away from the existing “big loop” type of programming style that people were doing on the Arduino, and I then later ported it to a PIC project I was working on.
+I only maintain the ATmega version though.

-DROSS is a set of library routines avalable under both the GPLv3 and a commercial use license.
+DROSS is a set of library routines available under a commercial use license.

 DROSS and the supporting libraries are written entirely in C. There is no C++ code, nor any C++ support for DROSS.